-Diseases Methotrexate is administered orally or intramuscularly in doses of 15 to 30 mg daily for a five-day course.
-Such courses are usually repeated for 3 to 5 times as required, with rest periods of one or more weeks interposed between courses, until any manifesting toxic symptoms subside.
-The effectiveness of therapy is ordinarily evaluated by 24 hour quantitative analysis of urinary chorionic gonadotropin (hCG), which should return to normal or less than 50 IU/24 hr usually after the normal or less than 50 IU/24 hr usually after the third or fourth course and usually be followed by a complete resolution of measurable lesions in 4 to 6 weeks.
-One to two courses of methotrexate after normalization of hCG is usually recommended.
+Methotrexate is administered orally or intramuscularly in doses of 15 to 30 mg daily for a five-day course.
+Such courses are usually repeated for 3 to 5 times as required, with rest periods of one or more weeks interposed between courses, until or more weeks interposed between courses, unit any manifesting toxic symptoms subside.
+The effectiveness of therapy is ordinarily evaluated by 24 hour quantitative analysis of urinary chorionic gonadotropin (hCG), which should return to normal or less than 50 IU/24 hr usually after the third or fourth course and usually be followed by a complete resolution of measurable lesions in 4 to 6 weeks.
+One to two courses of methotrex-ate after normalization of hCG is usually recomate after normalization of needs is usually recom-mended.
 Before each course of the drug careful clinical assessment is essential.
-Cyclic combination therapy of methotrexate with other antitumor drugs her been reported as being useful.
+Cyclic combina-tion therapy of methotrevate with other antitumor drugs has been reported as being useful.

-drugs has been reported as being useful.

 Since hydatidiform mole may precede choriocarcinoma, prophylactic chemotherapy with methotrexate has been recommended.

-Chorioadenoma destruens is considered to be

-an invasive form of hydatidiform mole.
-Metho-trexate is administered in these disease states in doses similar to those recommended for chorio-
+Chorioadenoma destruens is considered to be an invasive form of hydatidiform mole.
+Methotrexate is administered in these disease states in doses similar to those recommended for choriocarcinoma.